tkoenig1/FMPFR/README.md

  9.635581854171929647013486300395548153418E-1  -1.577456941432483820116542776024823708430E-1
 ```

+## Installation
+Type `./configure` and `make`.
+If everything was successful, type `make check`.

 ## Status

 This is an initial work, expect bugs and (especially) missing features
-and possibly some instability, at least in binary compatibility
+and possibly some instability, at least in binary compatibility.
-(I aim for source code).
+Source code compatibility should be fine.

 ## Modifying the code